isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yards/index.md

 ## **3. #3 Pick: Safer-Brand 5951 Snake Repellent & Shield Snake Granular**

 What's a Snake Repellent? -
-A�Snake repellent is either a [natural](http://www.wildlifeanimalcontrol.com/homemade-snake.html)
-, chemical-based (naphthalene) or sonic product created to stop snakes from getting in [spaces such as yards or houses](http://npic.orst.edu/pest/snake.html) .
+ASnake repellent is either a [natural](http://www.wildlifeanimalcontrol.com/homemade-snake.html) , chemical-based (naphthalene) or sonic product created to stop snakes from getting in [spaces such as yards or houses](http://npic.orst.edu/pest/snake.html) .
 Most of them will contain a repellent ingredient, an adjuvant, and an inert carrier.
-- Eugenol,�clove oil, and�cinnamon oil are also great natural snake repellents if sprayed directly on the snakes.
-Historically,*Styrax*trees' resin was burned for the same purpose of chasing off�poisonous snakes.
+- Eugenol,clove oil, andcinnamon oil are also great natural snake repellents if sprayed directly on the snakes.
+Historically,*Styrax*trees' resin was burned for the same purpose of chasing offpoisonous snakes.
-- What Is in a snake repellent? -The active ingredients in most�chemical-based snake repellents are either (1)[Naphthalene](https://pubchem.ncbi.nlm.nih.gov/compound/naphthalene#section=Top), (2) Sulfur, or (3) both.
+- What Is in a snake repellent? -The active ingredients in mostchemical-based snake repellents are either (1)[Naphthalene](https://pubchem.ncbi.nlm.nih.gov/compound/naphthalene#section=Top), (2) Sulfur, or (3) both.
 Naphthalene is also the ingredient in the good old mothballs that'll irritate the snakes' receptors.
 Naphthalene is a chemical that has an unpleasant smell for snakes and will damage the reptile's retinal system and nerves.
 It's mainly extracted from the walnut trees (the black type).
-Natural best snake repellents are created from�essential oils like clove, peppermint, castor, and cinnamon.
+Natural best snake repellents are created fromessential oils like clove, peppermint, castor, and cinnamon.
 ## [4.
 Dr. T's 28 lb.
 Snake-A-Way Snake Repelling Granules](https://www.amazon.com/dp/B0042XAOJI/?tag=p-policy-20)